 If a student who has received financial aid funds withdraws, takes a leave of absence, or drops out during a semester, a portion of the financial aid may need to be repaid to the granting institution.
 In some situations, students may have incurred full liability for charges but only have "earned" a portion of the aid they were awarded.
 In such cases, the unearned portions of aid will be returned, but students will still owe the full balance to the college.
 Students who unofficially withdraw (i.e., stop attending classes without formally withdrawing from school) may also be subject to returning a portion of the aid they received.
-Students considering withdrawal should consult with staff in the Financial Aid Office prior to taking any actions.
+Students considering withdrawal should consult with staff in the Financial Aid Office before taking any actions.

 As a result, the school and the student may be required to return any "unearned" federal aid received.